Creating basic shapes

 See Video: How to Resize Shapes Proportionally and Use Offset

 The straight connector joins two shapes using the shortest distance possible, while the elbow connectors joins 2 shape through a three-part 90 degree bends.
+Jump connectors will create a jump where it intersects with another connector.
+Although it is possible for the jump connector to have vertical and horizontal jumps, the creation of horizontal jumps are always prioritized.
 There are several actions you can do to a connector:

 - Move the connector or drag the begin/end points over a shape to attach the connector to the shape.